-Patient flow is a behind-the-scenes dance that happens in hospitals.
+Patient flow is a complex, behind-the-scenes dance that happens at hospitals.

 You need the right people, in the right place, at the right time.
 For patient flow to function best, patients need to be placed with the most appropriate clinical team in the most appropriate area of the hospital.
 This improves efficiency and ensures patients get the expert care they need.

 A project at Hamilton General Hospital and Juravinski Hospital and Cancer Centre is looking at how we can do this better, focusing on general internal medicine (GIM) patients.
 GIM patients commonly include people with pneumonia, diabetes, heart issues, and chronic obstructive pulmonary disorder (COPD) to name a few.
 It is the largest group of adult patients at Hamilton Health Sciences (HHS).

 When admitted through the emergency department, patients are assigned to a doctor, and a room.
 Each doctor works on a specific team, and that team of doctors and staff is assigned a location within the hospital.
 The crux of the project is simple: place patients assigned to the same doctor in the same area of the hospital.
 The intent of geographically locating patients based on their care team is to enable better communication between staff, patients, and families, and to reduce the number of clinical units doctors must visit each day to see their patients.
 But in a large system with many factors at play, this is a highly complex undertaking.

 To tackle such a challenging task, the GIM group and clinical teams started by taking stock of current processes across all the different units where they care for patients.
 This gave them a better sense of what needed to change, and established a baseline so they could track their results.